Five-year-olds put to the test as kindergarten exams gain steam

 Formal tests give a narrow picture of a child's ability, said Samuel Meisels, president of the Erikson Institute, a graduate school in Chicago focused on child development.
 He urges teachers instead to assess young children by observing them over time, recording skills and deficits and comparing those to benchmarks.

-But Meisels fears such observational tests won't seem objective or precise enough in today's data-driven world; he says he too often sees them pushed aside in favor of more formal assessments.
+But Meisels fears such observational tests won't seem objective or precise enough in today's data-driven world; he says he too often sees them pushed aside in favour of more formal assessments.

 "I am worried, yes," he said.
 "We should know better."